boxdyn/conlang/readme.md

 # Conlang: Expression-Oriented Programming Language
-This project began out of a desire to merge functional-style control flow expressions with Python's fun for-else/while-else syntax.
+This project began out of a desire to merge Rust-style control flow expressions with Python's fun for-else/while-else syntax.
 I fully intend to devote my spare time to conlang for the forseeable future, and I livestream development on Twitch for one Friday each month.